otemachi-io/win10-multiple-github-accts-blog/README.md

 # SSH Keys, multiple GitHub accounts, and VSCode on Windows 10. #

-This is git repository for with the resources for the blog at https://philliphardynz.com/win10-mulitple-github-accounts-and-vscode/
+This git repository is for the resources used on a blog.

 *There is no security issue here:*